kirkw/orioledb/doc/usage.md

 -----------------------------------------

 OrioleDB implements experimental support of direct interaction with block devices mode.
 This mode removes the overhead of the filesystem.
+[It should be made clear that this is turned off by default.
+Also, the commands to enable it that follow could be more script like]

 In this mode, the main part of table data is stored in the filesystem, but small metadata is still stored in the data directory.